ClearcodeHQ/Go-Forward/README.md

 See [config.ini](config.ini) for possible configuration options.

 ### Program behaviour:
-* Logs that are too old are discarded by cloudwatch.
+* Logs that are too old are discarded.
-* Logs that exceed their allowed size are not forwarded.
+* Logs that exceed their allowed size are discarded.
 * Incomming messages timestamps are only used to set cloudwatch logs timestamp value.
 They are not written in message body.